LFP battery technology: why lithium iron phosphate is winning

 - Long-term value: 15+ year lifespan aligns with typical homeownership periods

-The Future of LFP
+The future of LFP

-Compare LFP Battery Options
+Compare LFP battery options

 Sources: Battery research publications, manufacturer specifications, Clean Energy Council, industry analysis reports.
 Technical data current as of October 2025.